danielgtaylor/huma/README.md

 })
 ```

 It is [recommended](https://graphql.org/learn/serving-over-http/#graphiql) to turn GraphiQL off in production.
 Instead a tool like [graphqurl](https://github.com/hasura/graphqurl) can be useful for using GraphiQL in production on the client side, and it supports custom headers for e.g. auth.
+Don't forget to enable CORS via e.g. [`rs/cors`](https://github.com/rs/cors) so browsers allow access.

 ## CLI Runtime Arguments & Configuration